-As children embark on a new school year, hopefully community leaders, parents, school administrators and teachers remember one of the unexpected lessons of the COVID pandemic.
-The need for appropriate healthcare, behavioral health services and social care does not end at the school yard.
+As children embark on a new school year, the need for appropriate healthcare, behavioral health services, and social care does not end at the schoolyard.
 In fact, schools represent one of the most convenient and accessible touchpoints for children and families in need.

-A critical social barrier to quality education and health is adequate nutrition and overall food security.
+A critical social barrier to quality education and health is adequate nutrition and access to food.
 School lunch programs may have gone in and out of favor over the years, but they are incredibly effective at increasing food security for school-aged children.
 With growing awareness of the importance of social care in overall health, it’s time to recognize school lunch programs as essential to a healthy curriculum.

 Challenges with Food Assistance for School-Aged Children

-For many families already facing other difficult societal changes such as the rising costs of groceries and fuel, the return to work, and the end of other Federal support programs, this gap represents another significant burden.
-The application and enrollment process is also time-consuming and challenging.
+For many families already facing other difficult societal changes—such as the rising costs of groceries and fuel—this gap represents another significant burden.
+The application and enrollment process is also time consuming and challenging.
 Typically, families need the support of a busy school staff member to help with the submission of their application.

 Schools are also challenged by the same supply chain obstacles and rising cost issues that almost every organization faces today.
 When traditional food supplies are not available, schools must still provide meals that meet USDA meal requirements or face fines, even though substitutions are often more costly.